Should I Rebrand WordPress for Clients?

 First, make sure you click the enable box whenever you want your White Label settings to be active.
 You can deactivate this at any time!

-The WordPress Login section allows you to customise the login screen.
+The WordPress Login section allows you to customize the login screen.
 You can upload your logo (or your client’s logo if you prefer), which will replace the default WordPress logo on the login screen.
 We recommend using the URL of an external image on your own website here, rather than uploading a file to your client’s WordPress.
 This way your logo won’t appear in your client’s media library.
-You can also change the complete background image (again, we recommend using an external image link), or simply select a background colour using the colour picker tool.
-This allows you to fully customise the login screen your client sees to match either your brand or theirs!
+You can also change the complete background image (again, we recommend using an external image link), or simply select a background color using the color picker tool.
+This allows you to fully customize the login screen your client sees to match either your brand or theirs!

 Note that if you do choose to upload your own images, rather than using a URL, you risk your client deleting it from their media library, which means it will disappear from the login screen!